warmsignull/warmsignull.github.io/content/posts/abandoning-windows-for-linux/index.md

 It’s like living with your girlfriend who rearranges your furniture while you’re at work, “for your convenience.”
 If this is “user experience”, I’d like to unsubscribe.

-#+begin_quote
-It’s wild to think that in 1998, the U.S. government literally sued Microsoft for being *too powerful*.
+> It’s wild to think that in 1998, the U.S. government literally sued Microsoft for being **too powerful**.
-Now the same company is begging users to log in just to change their wallpaper.
+> Now the same company is begging users to log in just to change their wallpaper.
-That’s not progress — that’s Stockholm Syndrome with extra steps.
+> That’s not progress — that’s Stockholm Syndrome with extra steps.
-#+end_quote

-* Why I chose Arch
+## Why I chose Arch {#why-i-chose-arch}

 Because it lets me customize every single thing from scratch, in ways that would blow Windows users’ minds.
 No preinstalled junk, no mysterious background services eating CPU for “user experience”, no desktop I didn’t ask for.
 Just a clean slate and complete control.
 I get to decide what runs, what doesn’t, how it looks, how it boots, and how it breaks.
 Because if something breaks, it’s my fault, and that’s how I like it.
 Arch doesn’t hold your hand, but it also doesn’t get in your way.
 It gives you the tools and says, “go ahead, build your system.”
 Did you know you can have multiple kernels and desktops on linux?